How to administer mCLASS assessments remotely

 1. If you screen your students with RAN remotely, consider reassessing students who score within 10 seconds of the cut scores to ensure the data accurately represent student ability to quickly name a series of familiar items on a page.

 1. As always, keep in mind that no one assessment should be used to determine student risk for dyslexia.
-Interpret students’ RAN results collected in a remote setting with caution, and consider them in the context of all of your literacy screening data (e.g., DIBELS and TRC assessments).
+Interpret students’ RAN results collected in a remote setting with caution, and consider them in the context of all of your literacy screening data (e.g., DIBELS assessment).

 If you decide to administer RAN remotely, use the screen share feature to show the assessment on your screen.
 You will need to log in as your student because the RAN assessment is available on the student-led assessment platform.